Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Introduction

 We explore the performance of these approaches through extensive simulations.
-In partial agreement with our theoretical findings, we show that in some instances, the \textit{union of polyhedra} formulation appears to have significant solve time improvements for tree ensembles with few trees.
+In agreement with our theoretical findings, we show that in many instances, the \textit{union of polyhedra} formulation appears to have significant solve time improvements for tree ensembles with few but large trees.
 Similarly, the \textit{elbow} offers improvements for problems with few features.
-While the \textit{expset} formulation generally doesn't offer faster solve times, we show that the linear relaxations it provides can be significantly stronger which is useful in many applications where a bound on the optimal solution is desired, particularly for trees with few features.
+Despite the theoretical appeal of the tightness of \cite{kim2022reciprocity}, we show that in practice, it is much slower than the other proposed approaches due to the very large number of constraints added.
+While the \textit{expset} formulation generally doesn't offer faster solve times, we show that the linear relaxations it provides can be significantly stronger.
+This is useful in many applications where a bound on the optimal solution is desired, particularly for trees with few features.